thoughtbot/geocoding-on-rails/book/strategies/local_data.md

 ## Local Data

-The most basic approach to integrating geocoding functionality is to maintain a local resource which maps address information to geographic coordinates.
+The most basic approach to integrating geocoding functionality is to maintain a local resource that maps address information to geographic coordinates.

 ### Calculating Coordinates

-The [Area][area] gem relies on public domain records and does not make external requests to geocode addresses.
-The gem provides a simple interface for converting zip codes to coordinates by adding the method `#to_latlon` to `String`:
+The [area][area] gem relies on public domain records and does not make external requests to geocode addresses.
+This gem provides a simple interface for converting ZIP codes to coordinates by adding the method `#to_latlon` to `String`:

 ```ruby
 '02101'.to_latlng # "42.370567, -71.026964"
 ```

-Although it's possible to use Area to convert city and state to a zip code, such conversions are unreliable and error-prone because Area operates on static
+Although it's possible to use [area][area] to convert city and state to a ZIP code, such conversions are unreliable and error-prone because [area][area] operates on static
 data:

 ```ruby